frontend-dan/calculator-grid-layout/README.md

 # Siple grid layout for a calculator

-This is simply a non-functional layout that uses grid to build calculator's layout.
+This is a minimal, non-functional layout built using html and css grid to replicate a calculator interface.

 [Live demo](https://frontend-dan.github.io/calculator-grid-layout)